Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Most people know that a lot of what they see is inaccurate, but there are other stories that play on people’s minds and confuse them.
 Those misleading stories simply beg for a clear, science-based analysis.

-The article focused on a recent study published in the Journal of the American Medical Association titled,
+The article focused on a recent published in the Journal of the American Medical Association titled,

 The goal was to find how over consuming protein or fat affected total weight gain and lean body mass.
 Basically, does eating more of protein or fat have a metabolic advantage over the other macronutrients?